David van Oosten, a certified endurance coach with years of experience.

 David van Oosten

 I am David van Oosten, a certified endurance coach with years of experience at regional and international levels.
-I myself was trained by and learned the trade from one of the best trainers in the country.
-Endurance sports is my passion, both practicing it myself and supervising athletes.
+I come from the Netherlands but I live in Sweden (Skåne).
+I was trained by and learned the coaching from one of the best trainers in the country.
+Endurance sports is my passion, both practicing it myself and coaching athletes.
 I myself have struggled for years to find the right balance in my training schedules.
 I wanted too much and trained too hard too often, resulting in frustrations and injuries.
 Until a coach guided me and showed me how to train well and smartly.
 I like to share the knowledge I gained during my training and my experience as an athlete with other athletes.

 Personal achievements